 While I think this book is outstanding, I do not think it is perfect.

-I suspect that Gun Digest knows the content is worth twice the price, and people will buy it regardless of the effort it puts into the publishing.
+I suspect that Gun Digest knows the content is worth twice the price and people will buy it regardless of the effort it puts into publishing.

-Not only does Deadly Force contain an excellent summary of your legal rights and responsibilities as a gun owner, it could quite literally be the thing that preserves your freedom should ever be so unfortunate as to be involved in a self defense shooting.
+Not only does Deadly Force contain an excellent summary of your legal rights and responsibilities as a gun owner, but it could also quite literally be the thing that preserves your freedom should ever be so unfortunate as to be involved in a self-defense shooting.
 You can buy this book at Amazon here.

 This review is Kelly’s first for GunsHolstersAndGear.com.
 This book was purchased by GHG and given to her for review.
 No one requested that GHG provide a positive review of this book, nor has GHG been paid to publish this review.